hrvthzslt/personal-site/content/resume/index.md

   - Implementing **Elasticsearch** for searching and filtering on our tube sites.

 - 2013 February - September – **Mobile Application Developer and Manual Tester** at [**Appsters**](https://appsters.me/)
-  - Developing mobile applications from a shared codebase for multiple platforms (iOS, Android, Windows Phone).
+  - Composing mobile applications from a set of codebases for multiple platforms (iOS, Android, Windows Phone).
   - Manually testing the mobile applications using predefined test cases.

 ## Education